To All the Guys I Killed Before sneek peek

 In my defense, Pell helped me install hidden cameras in the empty half of the duplex when I bought it in case I needed to stash a new intake there someday.
 Then I rented it to Rue and realized I had a convenient way to ease some of my concerns about her security.

-I kick off my shoes and shrug out of my cardigan, tossing it and my glasses onto the kitchen counter so I can follow her up the stairs as myself, or whatever “myself” amounts to these days.
 Between interacting with Rue and juggling the increased caseload for my online counseling practice, I’ve been in my mild-mannered Dr. Mohr persona so much that it’s gotten shockingly easy to slip into his skin, like he’s a side of me that’s always been there but never had free rein until I had to embody him so much.
-There was even a moment today when it seemed like Rue was actually enjoying talking to him — me — and I felt…
+There was even a moment today when it seemed like Rue was actually enjoying talking to him—me—and I felt…

-“Happy.”
-I test the word on my tongue, then grimace and scrub my hands down my face, rejecting it immediately.
-Happy is knowing that Rue feels comfortable in her home and never looks twice at me.
-And that means making sure she finishes her nightly routine, then leaving her the hell alone for the night.
+I grimace and scrub my hands down my face, forcing myself to focus on the reality of my situation.
+Happy will never be anything more than making sure Rue feels comfortable in her home and never looks twice at me beyond our brief conversations every day.
+And that means making sure she finishes her security routine, then leaving her the hell alone for the rest of the night.

 First, she’ll check the windows in her guest room as I stand on the other side of the wall, catching the muffled sounds of the actions that I’m also seeing on the video.
 Next, she’ll move to her bedroom to do the same with the windows there, then she’ll fire up her laptop to review her security footage.
 At that point, I always close the security camera app because she’s about to change out of her work clothes.
 I’m okay with enough surveillance to make sure she’s protected from people like me, but I’ve got enough right-from-wrong to avoid any truly heinous invasions of privacy.

-Besides, the walls are thin, so I have a pretty good sense of what she does after I power down my app.
-She cooks dinner, listens to podcasts, watches TV, talks on the phone.
-When music drifts through the walls, that’s when she’s reading or catching up on work.
-And of course, she goes for runs and has regular girls’ nights out that tend to go late, and she covers the occasional weekend shift or emergency call for the county coroner’s office.
-Brady always tells me I should worry about what happens if Rue’s ever called to investigate one of my crime scenes, but the things that concern me when she leaves the house are food poisoning from that disgusting carryout chicken place she loves or her airbags not deploying in a car accident.
-I rarely follow her out into the world.
+It’s also convenient that she covers the occasional weekend shift or emergency call for the county coroner’s office.
+I should probably worry about what’ll happen if she ever investigates one of my scenes, but no, the things that actually concern me when she leaves the house are food poisoning from that disgusting carryout chicken place she loves or her airbags not deploying in a car accident.
+I almost never follow her out into the world.
 On the rare occasions that I do, it’s only because she mentioned heading somewhere with limited emergency services coverage, and that’s just common sense.

 Tonight’s bedroom routine starts the same as always with window latches and the thunk of the laptop onto the desk tucked into the far corner.
 But after she finishes with the security footage portion of our evening, she doesn’t move to the dresser on the far side of the room to grab her lounge clothes, which is my signal to shut down the video feed.
 Instead, she settles on the edge of her bed.

-I know her masturbation routine.
+Thanks to these thin walls, I’m painfully familiar with her masturbation routine.
 And this is not her routine.

 This is how she makes my life harder.
 I’m constantly fighting my cravings around her.
 Not the dark kinds, thankfully, but the hot, pulsing need that I can only assume other men feel all the time around the person they want.
-For the first time ever, I want.
-Want to consume her, to own her completely.

 Jesus Christ, what are you doing?

 Oh fuck.
-Brady.
+Quinn.

 I thunder down the stairs, hitting the call button as I do.

-“Quinn,” I start, but she cuts me off.
+“Brady,” I start, but she cuts me off.

 I spin toward my entry table and grab my keys.
 “Where are you?”